 Setting aside a little time to start saving energy dollars in a climate like ours can add up to big savings over a year.
 Although winters are mild, summers are long, hot and humid, driving up your energy bills.
-These tips show you how to make some simple changes:
+These maintenance tips show you how to make some simple changes:

 - Turn the water heater down to 120 degrees F. Next to cooling your home, water heating is likely your second highest energy expense.
 Dropping the temperature also extends the life of the water heater, especially if you drain a few quarts several times a year to remove the dissolved solids that collect at the bottom of the tank.